Brprb08/orbital-control-simulator/README.md

 This is a simulation prototype that allows:

-- Runtime placement of satellites and celestial bodies
+- Runtime placement of satellites with mass, radius, starting velocity and direction
-- Real-time thrust maneuvers: prograde, retrograde, radial, lateral
+- Real-time thrust maneuvers: prograde, retrograde, radial, normal/anti-normal
 - Live visualization of orbital trajectories with GPU acceleration
-- Continuous tracking of apogee, perigee, orbital period, and velocity
+- Continuous tracking of apogee, perigee, velocity, and altitude
 - Time scaling from 1x to 100x
 - Two camera modes: Free and Track